frederic-perez/AmE-dictionary/data/dictionary.md

 __prudent__ _adj_ :two::hammer:
 __prudently__ _adv_
 __prudery__ _n_ :two: Excessive or affected modesty. _Syn_ Grundyism, primness, prudishness
+__prudish__ _adj_ PROO-dish/ Overly concerned with propriety or decorum, especially in matters of sex.
 __prudishness__ _n_
 __prurient__ _adj_ :three::hammer:
 __pruritus__ _n_ :three: Severe itching, often of undamaged skin.
 An intense itching sensation that can have various causes (as by allergies or infection or lymphoma or jaundice etc.).
 Ocular pruritus: itching in the eye.
 Brachioradial pruritus: itching in the outer part of the lower arm.
 Senile pruritus: itching due to aging skin.
 Cholestatic pruritus: itching due to liver disease.